-'''

 compose(outer, inner, unpack=False)

-'''

-The compose () function implements function composition.
+The compose() function implements function composition.
 In other words, it returns a wrapper around the outer and inner callables, such that the return value from inner is fed directly to outer.
-That is,
+That is, is equivalent to

 '''

 def add(a, b):

 ... return a + b

 ...

 def double(a):

 ... return 2 a

 ...

 compose(double, add)(5, 6)

 22

-is equivalent to
+'''

+'''

 double(add(5, 6))

 22

 '''

 The unpack keyword is provided to work around the fact that Python functions are not always fully curried.
 By default, it is expected that the inner function will return a single object and that the outer function will take a single argument.
 Setting the unpack argument causes compose to expect a tuple from inner which will be expanded before being passed to outer.
-Put simply,
+Put simply, compose(f, g)(5, 6)

-'''

-compose (f, g) (5, 6)

 is equivalent to:

 f(g(5, 6))

 while

-compose(f, g, unpack=True) (5, 6)
+compose(f, g, unpack=True)(5, 6)

 is equivalent to:

-f(g(5, 6))
+f(\g(5, 6))

-'''

-Even though compose () only accepts two functions, it's trivial to build up a version that will compose any number of functions.
-We'll use reduce(), compose() and partial() (the last of which is provided by both functional and functions).
+Even though compose() only accepts two functions, it's trivial to build up a version that will compose any number of functions.
+We'll use functools.reduce(), compose() and partial() (the last of which is provided by both functional and functools).

-'''

-from functional import compose, partial
+from functional import compose, partial import functools

-multi_compose = partial(reduce, compose)
+multi\compose = partial(functools.reduce, compose)

-'''